JBGruber/libipldr/README.md

 ## Installation

-You can install the development version of libipldr with:
+You can install from CRAN with:

 ``` r
 install.packages("libipldr")
 ```

 Or install the development version from [GitHub](https://github.com/)
 with:

 ``` r